-Your plan will also have to ensure that your creditors will get as much through the Chapter 13 bankruptcy as they would have received in a Chapter 7 bankruptcy.
-For instance, if you own non-exempt real estate valued at $10,000, your plan will have to pay your unsecured creditors at least $10,000 (minus costs of sale and the trustee's commission).
-(To learn more about Chapter 13 bankruptcy, see Chapter 13 Bankruptcy section.)
+Your plan will also have to ensure that your creditors will get as much in Chapter 13 bankruptcy as they would have received in Chapter 7 bankruptcy.
+For instance, if you own $10,000 worth of "nonexempt" real estate you can't protect with a bankruptcy exemption, your plan will have to pay your unsecured creditors at least $10,000 (minus costs of sale and the trustee's commission).

-In Chapter 7 bankruptcy, you ask the bankruptcy court to discharge most of the debts you owe.
-In exchange for this discharge, the bankruptcy trustee can take any property you own that is not exempt from collection, sell it, and distribute the proceeds to your creditors.
+In Chapter 7 bankruptcy, you ask the bankruptcy court to "discharge" or erase most of the debts you owe.
+In exchange for this discharge of qualifying debts, the bankruptcy trustee managing your case can take any property you own that isn't exempt, sell it, and distribute the proceeds to your creditors.

-Yes, bankruptcy's automatic stay requires most creditors and debt collectors to stop all collection efforts against you until the bankruptcy is over.
+Yes, bankruptcy's automatic stay stops your creditors by requiring most creditors and debt collectors to stop all collection efforts against you until the bankruptcy is over.
 But if all you want to do is stop debt collectors from contacting you, there is an alternate route.

-Under the Fair Debt Collection Practices Act, you can request that debt collectors stop contacting you.
-Send a letter stating that you want the collection agency to cease all communications with you.
-All agency employees are then prohibited from contacting you -- except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.
+Under the Fair Debt Collection Practices Act, you can send a letter stating that you want the collection agency to stop communicating with you.
+All agency employees will be prohibited from contacting you, except to tell you that collection efforts have ended or that the collection agency or original creditor intends to sue you or take advantage of some other legal remedy.

 Keep in mind that this remedy only applies to debt collectors.
 Creditors can continue to contact you (except in some states that extend this remedy to the original creditor and collection agencies).
 To learn more about dealing with debts and debt collection agencies, see Debt Management.